researchart/fse20/submissions/reusable/fse-533/INSTALL.md

 ### Running the Experiments

+First of all, the mutation testing experiments we performed are computationally expensive.
+For the 3000 command lines that we executed, it took from 3 to 4 weeks of nonstop execution using 15 cores.
+Therefore, before proceeding, bear in mind that it will take a lot of computational resources to rerun everything as we did.
+For this reason, we will provide guidelines on how to run everything, but we will focus on one command at a time.

+If you don't want to run the experiments again, we have provided the results of our own experiment in the directory `./experiments`.
+You can jump to the next section in order to learn how to evaluate the results directly.

 To simplify the examples, we will present them in the form of Linux commands (e.g., using `R /path/to/script.sh` instead of `R.exe C:\path\to\script.cmd`).

 To run the experiments, the first step is to go to the unpacked package directory.